wp-plugins/web-tv-videos-widget/readme.txt

 ATTENTION!
 This plugin uses the WP_Widget class of WordPress introduced in v.
 2.8, so it will not work in earlier WordPress versions.

-1. Unzip downloaded `tvbookmark.zip` file
+1. Unzip downloaded `web-tv-videos-widget.zip` file
-2. Upload resulting `tvbookmark` folder to the `/wp-content/plugins' directory
+2. Upload resulting `web-tv-videos-widget` folder to the `/wp-content/plugins' directory
 3. Activate the plugin through the `Plugins` menu in WordPress
-4. Add the plugin (widget) to the chosen widget area and configure your plugin in the `Design -> Widgets` menu
+4. Add the plugin (widget) to the chosen widget area and configure your plugin in the `Appearance -> Widgets` menu

 == Frequently Asked Questions ==